tylerrussin/ConsoleRenderEngine/README.md

 **ASCII Characters**

 ASCII (American Standard Code for Information Interchange) Characters are encoded values for electronic communication.
 ASCII characters are used in text-based display terminals such as the command prompt.
 These characters include the standard 0-127 character set as well as many extended sets for specialized purposes.
 For the purposes of the ray casting cmd implementation, the standard set and the 128-255 extended character set are utilized.
 From the standard ASCII character set the character used are  ‘ ’, ‘.’, ‘-’, ‘x’, ‘#’, ‘p’, ‘R’, ‘W’, ‘C’, ‘G’.
 From the extended character set the characters are u'\u2588', u'\u2593', u'\u2592', u'\u2591' (expressed in Unicode format).
-These characters are used for representing simulation elements on the output screen.
+These characters are used to represent simulation elements on the output screen.

 **Font Manipulation**